 - Write the spelled word.

-The teacher may have to repeat the target word while directing the class through the steps.
-For example, the teacher may say, “What’s the first sound in ‘next’?”
+We may have to repeat the target word while directing the class through the steps.
+For example, we may say, “What’s the first sound in ‘next’?”

 As students learn the routine, the instructions can be shortened.
-For example, the teacher can say, “First sound?” instead of “What is the first sound in [word]?”
+For example, we can say, “First sound?” instead of “What is the first sound in [word]?”

 Some students will need to practice holding the word in memory.
 Once those students know the routine, they have more attention available to hold the target word in memory.
 Repeated routines are highly supportive.

 For the class at large, the routine can be truncated gradually.
 For students who struggle, provide more time between spelling words.
 Instruct students to use all the steps to sound out the word for spelling if they need to.
-In this way, the teacher has taught how to move from phonological awareness to phonics.
-Then she must gradually release responsibility to students to move through those steps themselves.
+In this way, we have taught how to move from phonological awareness to phonics.
+Then we must gradually release responsibility to students to move through those steps themselves.
 For many students, these steps are quickly internalized; so much so, they are unaware they are performing them.